DerLudditus/almalinux-kde-livemedia-kernel-lt/README.md

 The resulting ISO files suffer from the following inconsistency:

 * The booting kernel is in **isolinux/vmlinuz** and it cannot be customized.
-The booting system lacks any GRUB configuration file, and the only options are (1) to boot this kernel, or (2) to perform a checksum verification, then to boot.
+The only options are (1) 'Start AlmaLinux Live 9.3' and (2) 'Test this media & start AlmaLinux Live 9.3'.
 It's impossible to use a second kernel. `livecd-tools` will use the `kernel` package, no matter what; `livemedia-creator` can be customized, but far too many templates are used in the process (well, it comes from RH, right?).
 * Once you have booted into **LiveOS/squashfs.img**, the live system will include whatever has been installed there, in this case both `kernel` and `kernel-lt`, properly listed in `grub2.cfg`, and installable by Anaconda.

 Nobody, and by this I mean the designers of such pieces of software, ever thought of any of these options: